A Perturbation Approach to Unconstrained Linear Bandits: Perturbation-based approach

 \section{Perturbation-based approach}

 In this section we introduce a simple reduction that turns any algorithm for \emph{Online Linear Optimization} (OLO) into an algorithm for \emph{Bandit Linear Optimization} (BLO), inspired by the SCRiBLe algorithm of \cite{abernethy2008competing,abernethy2012interior}.
 We will refer to this approach as \Alg$\!$, short for \emph{a Perturbed Approach to Bandit Linear Optimization}.
 The pseudo-code of \Alg$\!$ can be found in Algorithm~\ref{alg:scrible}.
 On each round $t$, the algorithm operates in two steps.
 First, an OLO learner $\cA$ outputs a decision $w_t \in \cW$ based on past feedback.
-Then the algorithm applies a randomized perturbation $\widetilde w_t$ of $w_t$, observes the bandit feedback, and constructs an unbiased estimator $\widetilde \ell_t$ of the loss $\ell_t$, which is then passed back to $\cA$.
+Then the algorithm applies a randomized perturbation to $w_t$, observes the bandit feedback, and constructs an unbiased estimator $\widetilde \ell_t$ of the loss $\ell_t$, which is then passed back to $\cA$.

 This is a modest generalization of SCRiBLe, decoupling the OLO update from the perturbation mechanism.
 In the original SCRiBLe algorithm, both components are tied to a single self-concordant barrier $\psi$: the OLO step is implemented via FTRL with regularizer $\psi$, and the perturbation is scaled using the local geometry induced by $\nabla^2 \psi(w_t)$, which is replaced by a matrix $H_t^{\frac{1}{2}}$ in \Alg$\!$.
-As we show in Section~\ref{sec::uBLO}, this coupling is not necessary in several instances of unconstrained Bandit Linear Optimization, where it can be advantageous to tune the OLO algorithm and the perturbation level separately.
+As we show in Section~\ref{sec::uBLO}, this coupling is not strictly necessary in the unconstrained setting, and it can be advantageous to tune the OLO algorithm and the perturbation level separately.

-\paragraph{Properties.} We now introduce some general properties on the loss estimators produced by Algorithm~\ref{alg:scrible}, according to the matrix chosen for the perturbation.
+\textbf{Properties.} We now introduce some general properties on the loss estimators produced by Algorithm~\ref{alg:scrible}, according to the matrix chosen for the perturbation.
 Notably, the estimator is unbiased and its norm $\norm{\widetilde \ell_t}^2$ admits an almost-sure upper bound, as well as a (potentially) sharper bound in expectation.
 The almost-sure upper bound is the crucial property that allows us to apply sophisticated comparator-adaptive OLO algorithms as subroutines. \begin{restatable}{proposition}{CoordinateSampling} Let $H_t\in\R^{d\times d}$ be positive definite and let $v_{1},\ldots,v_{d}$ be an orthonormal basis of eigenvectors of $H_t$.
 Consider the set $\cS=\{\sigma v_i:\ \sigma\in\{-1,1\},\ i\in[d]\}$.
 Let $s_t$ be sampled uniformly at random from $\cS$, and define